docker/community/Docker-Birthday-3/tutorial.md

 Then there are two more types of images that can be both base and child images, they are official and user images.

 - **Official images** Docker, Inc. sponsors a dedicated team that is responsible for reviewing and publishing all Official Repositories content.
 This team works in collaboration with upstream software maintainers, security experts, and the broader Docker community.
 These are typically one word long.
-In the list of images above, the `python`, `ubuntu`, `busybox` and `hello-world` images are base images.
+In the list of images above, the `python`, `node`, `alpine` and `nginx` images are base images.
 To find out more about them, check out the [Official Images Documentation](https://docs.docker.com/docker-hub/official_repos/).

 - **User images** are images created and shared by users like you.
 They build on base images and add additional functionality.
 Typically these are formatted as `user/image-name`.